superbrothers/kubernetes-docs/kubectl_config_set-cluster.md

 ## kubectl config set-cluster

-Sets a cluster entry in kubeconfig
+Set a cluster entry in kubeconfig

 ### Synopsis

-Sets a cluster entry in kubeconfig.
+Set a cluster entry in kubeconfig.

  Specifying a name that already exists will merge new fields on top of existing values for those fields.